 Welcome to the Budokan Karate Dojo official web page

 Established in 1991, Budokan Karate dojo teaches traditional Meibukan Gojyu-Ryu karate.
 The dojo Chief Instructor is certified to teach Meibukan Gojyu-Ryu and licensed by headquarters in Okinawa, Japan.
-We are members of International Meibukan Gojyu-Ryu Karate-do Association, IMGKA, and are direct students of Master Meitatsu Yagi the Honorary Chairman and Kyoshi Akihito Yagi of the organization.
-Kyoshi Ken Trebilcock is the General Secretary for the worldwide organization, IMGKA, and is the main contact person for membership in the organization.
+We are members of International Meibukan Gojyu-Ryu Karate-do Association, IMGKA, and are direct students of Master Meitatsu Yagi the Honorary Chairman, Kyoshi Akihito Yagi Chairman, and Kyoshi Akihiro Yagi Vice Chairman of the organization.
+Kyoshi Ken Trebilcock is now Komon or Adviser for the worldwide organization, IMGKA, after being the General Secretary since the organization's inception in 2001.
 The organization has grown from a handful of members in 2000 to having over 70 dojo and hundreds of black belts worldwide.